nsf/gocode/README.md

 ### Misc

  - It's a good idea to use the latest git version always.
 I'm trying to keep it in a working state.
- - Gocode always requires the latest Go compiler suite version of the 'release' or 'weekly' branch.
-Use tags to see what version is required.
-For example tag compatible-with-go-weekly-XXXX-XX-XX says that you can use Go version weekly.XXXX-XX-XX.
-Use `git log --decorate` to see tags in the git log.
-Each commit that was commited after compatible tag requires the same version as specified by this tag.
-If commit has multiple version tags, the use of the latest version amongst these is strongly recommended.